DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ExportToPDF/description.md

-Our [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) allows you to easily and accurately export its contents to a PDF file.
+Our [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) allows you to easily and accurately export its contents to PDF.
 To enable the export operation, you must reference or import the <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> library to export data and the <a href="https://github.com/simonbengtsson/jsPDF-AutoTable" target="_blank">jsPDF-AutoTable</a> plugin to create tables in exported files.

 Once you've referenced/imported `jsPDF`, call the **DevExpress**.**pdfExporter**.**exportDataGrid(options)** method to export **DataGrid** content to PDF.